- UCAS course code

 Course description

-The MEng Aerospace Engineering with Management provides students with a broad, well-balanced aerospace engineering education which prepares our graduates for professional careers in the aerospace industry, coupled with specialism in management.
+The MEng Aerospace Engineering with Management will provide you with a broad, well-balanced preparation for a professional career in the aerospace industry, with a specialism in management.

-We aim to instil a theoretical knowledge of engineering science in addition to a solid base of practical skills, an understanding of design, comprehension of the commercial world and competence in transferable skills (problem solving, team working, creativity and IT).
+As a graduate from the University of Manchester, you'll also gain skills useful for work in other areas, such as an understanding of design, comprehension of the commercial world and competence in transferable skills (problem solving, team working, creativity and IT).
+You'll be taught using interactive learning approaches and using cutting-edge and industry-standard tools.

 Aims